petermg/TheOcularMigraineMCP/README.md

 19. It will then prompt you to install -The Ocular Migraine-.
 20. Click on INSTALL.
 21. It will then begin installing The Ocular Migraine.
-22. After it is finished you can click on OPEN
+22. After it is finished installing, click on **"OPEN"**.
 23. Close ALL OTHER 2D WINDOWS, such as the FILES window, etc. (as the pop up message tells you to do).
 24. Then click on the message to continue.
-25. It will open the ANDROID SETTINGS window on the left, whcih looks transparent, and the INSTALLTION INSTRUCTIONS on the right.
+25. It will open the ANDROID SETTINGS window on the left, which looks transparent, and the Start Up Installation Instructions window on the right.
+26. If you are already in DEVELOPER MODE, go to step **30**.
+27. In Android Settings scroll down to the bottom and click on **About headset**.
+28. From the About headset page, scroll down to the bottom and click on **Build number** multiple times until you see a notification that says *You are now a developer!*
+29. Click back and you will be in the Android Settings screen.
-26. In Android Settings, scroll down to SYSTEM and click on it.
+30. In Android Settings, scroll down to SYSTEM and click on it.
-27. Then click on DEVELOPER OPTIONS.
+31. Then click on DEVELOPER OPTIONS.
-28. Then scroll down to WIRELESS DEBUGGING and click on the WORDS: "WIRELESS DEBUGGING" to open the Wireless Debugging menu.
+32. Then scroll down to WIRELESS DEBUGGING and click on the **words*: **"WIRELESS DEBUGGING"** to open the *Wireless Debugging* menu.
-29. Click on the toggle switch in the upper right hand area of the Wireless Debugging screen, if it's already on, toggle it off, then back on.
+33. Click on the toggle switch in the upper right hand area of the Wireless Debugging screen, if it's already on, toggle it off, then back on.
-30. You will be prompted to "Allow Wireless Debugging on this network?"
+34. You will be prompted to "Allow Wireless Debugging on this network?"
-31. Click on ALWAYS ALLOW ON THIS NETWORK (at the bottom of the prompt).
+35. Click on **ALWAYS ALLOW ON THIS NETWORK** (at the bottom of the prompt).
-32. In the wireless debugging menu, click on PAIR DEVICE WITH PAIRING CODE.
+36. In the wireless debugging menu, click on **PAIR DEVICE WITH PAIRING CODE**.
-33. A prompt will appear that says "PAIR WITH DEVICE".
+37. A prompt will appear that says *PAIR WITH DEVICE*.
-34. It will show you a WiFi PAIRING CODE, an IP ADDRESS and PORT number.
+38. It will show you a **WiFi PAIRING CODE**, an IP ADDRESS and **PORT** number.
+We only care about the *code* and the *port number*.
-35. Click on START PAIRING on the bottom of the Installation Instructions screen on the right.
+39. Click on *START PAIRING* on the bottom of the Installation Instructions screen on the right.
-36. Enter in the Pairing code and click OK.
+40. Enter in the *Pairing code* and click OK.
-37. Enter in the PORT and click OK.
+41. Enter in the *PORT* and click OK.
-38. If it fails just toggle the USE WIRELESS DEBUGGING switch off and on a couple of times then try the pairing method again.
+42. If it fails just toggle the USE WIRELESS DEBUGGING switch off and on a couple of times then try the pairing method again.
-39. When successful you will be prompted to "Allow Wireless Debugging on this network?"
+43. When successful you will be prompted to **Allow Wireless Debugging on this network?**
-40. Click on "ALWAYS ALLOW ON THIS NETWORK".
+44. Click on **ALWAYS ALLOW ON THIS NETWORK**.
-41. The program will now close.
+45. The program will now close.
-42. Go to UNKNOWN SOURCES and click on -THE OCULAR MIGRAINE-.
+46. Go to UNKNOWN SOURCES and click on **-THE OCULAR MIGRAINE-**.
-43. The Ocular Migraine will now open.
+47. The Ocular Migraine will now open.
-44. Enjoy using THe Ocular Migraine!
+48. Enjoy using THe Ocular Migraine!

 ## PC INSTALLATION METHOD: ##